theawesomecoder61/GMod-Workshop-Stats/README.md

 - Powered by:
   - [Steam Web API](http://steamcommunity.com/dev)
   - gmpublish (which is included in Garry's Mod)
-- The font used in the icon is the same used in the Garry's Mod icon: [Coolvetica](http://www.dafont.com/coolvetica.font)
+- The font used in the icon is the same used in the Garry's Mod icon, [Coolvetica](http://www.dafont.com/coolvetica.font).
-- This is a program made for fun, though it truly is useful.
+- This is a program made for fun, though it is truly useful.
 This program and its creator (myself) are not affiliated with Valve nor Facepunch Studios.